samimideksa/pytorch-hed/docs/index.md

 - Image then will be converted to byte using 'PIL.Image.tobytes()'

 # Using the service on the platform
+The returned result has the following form:

+        message ImageFile {
+	        bytes value = 1;
+        }

 The returned result image byte with 480 * 320 shape
 To convert to image use :